malcolm-kee/malcolm-kee/til/extending-global-or-third-party-type.md

 topics: ['typescript']
 ---

-When you use `TypeScript`, it comes with many declarations that is part of JavaScript standard, e.g. `Array.prototype.map`, and `Object.keys`, so Intellisense just works when you use those standard JavaScript object method.
+When you install TypeScript in your project, it comes with many declarations that is part of JavaScript standard, e.g. `Array.prototype.map`, and `Object.keys`, so Intellisense just works when you use those standard JavaScript object method.

 However, assuming that your company extends those global object with its own custom methods (I am not saying this is a good idea), how do you make TypeScript recognize it?

-Because extending object in JavaScript is something many people used to do, TypeScript provides you a mechanism to do it.
+Since extending object in JavaScript is something many people used to do, TypeScript provides you a mechanism to do it.
 Just like you can merge JavaScript object, you can merge declaration in TypeScript.

 ## Extend Global Object & Declarations